Ericzklm/Aircopter-Project-v2/readme.md

 similar style because it handles floating point calculations better which allows for simplicity and efficiency when writing the program.

+Voltage Regulator: The voltage regulator used is the LTC3246MPMSE from Linear Technology.
+This component was chosen since it is a buck boost regulator with the ability to step down or step up voltage as we need in this application.
+This component is larger, more expensive, and more complex than the regulator used in the first iteration but it accomplishes the same purpose while being much easier to solder onto the board.

 Wireless Module: The wireless module used is the nrf24l01 which is standard, easy to use, and familiar so we used it in this application since it fits well with the